UW-Quantum-Defect-Lab/qdl-utils-qdots/README.md

 or application.

 ### Intended usage
-Currently this repository is still under development to add generic, widely used functionality.
+With the release of `v1.0.0` we are no longer actively developing features for the main `qdlutils` repository.
-Once these features have been added, this repository will no longer be in active development.
+Bug fixes and modifications to existing applications may still be developed and pushed as needed, however large changes will not be actively developed (unless there is significant need for such a feature).
-Instead, users are expected to fork from this repository and actively maintain their forks with their own applications and hardware.
+Instead, users are expected to fork this repository and maintain/actively develop their forks as needed for their own purposes.
 In the event that specific features, changes, or bug fixes are of generic interest to multiple users, this repository may be merged/updated via a Pull Request.